• Skip to primary navigation

 • 3/4 C (100g) Raw Cashews whole

-• 1/2 lb (230g) Angel Hair Whole Wheat Pasta (or soba noodles)
+• 1/2 lb (230g) Angel Hair Whole Wheat Pasta or thin spaghetti, soba noodles or gluten free noodles.

-• 1 1/2 C (170g) Red Bell Pepper* (see note) sliced thin and into bite size pieces (about 1 large pepper)
+• 1 1/2 C (170g) Red Bell Pepper* (see note) sliced thin and into bite size pieces, about 1 large pepper

-• 1 1/2 C (150g) Sugar Snap or Snow Peas sliced long and thin
+• 1 1/2 C (150g) Sugar Snap or Snow Peas cut on the bias and in bite size pieces

 • 2 C (100g) Savoy or Green Cabbage or a mix of green and purple